nasyiqin/STIA1123-Quiz3/README.md

 ```

 #### 2. Explain how it is that the instance variable age of Animal can be used in Cat and Dog when it is declared in Animal.
-instance can stored multiple data/values without sharing the values with other instances.
+cat and dog inherit age values from animal since instance can stored multiple data/values without sharing the values with other instances.

 #### 3. What actually consists an instance of?
 modifier, data type, variable name.